Farewell Spit

+The spit has been the site of many shipwrecks and vessel strandings, particularly in the era of merchant sailing vessels.
+A lighthouse with a tower constructed from timber was established on the end of the spit in 1870 to warn mariners of the dangers of the shoals and currents near the spit.
+The timbers of the original lighthouse did not last, and the entire lighthouse was replaced in 1897 using a steel lattice tower.

+The spit is also known for herd strandings of long-finned pilot whales, and has been described as a ‘whale trap’ because of its protruding coastlines and long, gently sloping beaches.

 Toponymy

 The Māori name for the spit is Onetahua, translated as "heaped up sand".

 Abel Tasman in 1642 was the first European to see the spit, calling it Sand Duining Hoeck.
 Captain James Cook was the next European visitor in 1770, showing Farewell Spit as a broad peninsula on his maps.
 He named close-by Cape Farewell, and the name stuck, with early European settlers originally calling the sandbanks 'Cape Farewell Spit' before it was shortened to its present name.
 It was the last land Cook sighted after leaving New Zealand for Australia at the end of his first voyage.

 Geography

 Farewell Spit forms the northern side of Golden Bay and is the longest sandspit in New Zealand, including around 25 km of stable land and another 5 km of mobile sand spit.
 The spit runs from west to east, and is formed from fine golden-coloured quartz sands, derived from the erosion of granites and other rocks in the Southern Alps, and transported northwards along the West Coast by longshore drift with the Westland current.